microsoft/promptbase/README.md

 - math
 - mmlu

-Before running the tests, you will need to download the datasets from the original sources and place them in the `src/promptbase/datasets` directory.
+Before running the tests, you will need to download the datasets from the original sources (see below) and place them in the `src/promptbase/datasets` directory.

 After downloading datasets and installing the promptbase package, you can run a test with: